The project management job descriptions you see in profiles on LinkedIn might not represent exactly what you would do in

 Project manager job description: Marketing

-A marketing project manager is someone who carries out projects within the marketing department of an organisation.
+A marketing project manager is someone who carries out projects within the marketing department of an organization.
 Their focus will be on leading projects with a primary goal of improving and developing the marketing capabilities of the business.

 Marketing projects are often campaign-led.
 There’s a growing trend towards using agile in marketing to manage the work.
 The marketing project manager will be responsible for taking the strategic goals of the campaign, breaking down the work and ensuring that the goals are reached through the delivery of the planned tasks.

 A marketing project manager job description might include an element of ‘doing’ as well as coordinating the work.
 For example, they might be responsible for copywriting for campaigns, social media management or designing the sales messaging.